Anger, poor focus, impulsivity, defiant behavior in kids: what's the copper connection?

 You'll want to look at blood copper, zinc, and ceruloplasmin together.
 That way you can see the levels themselves, the ratio of copper to zinc, and the amount of free, unbound copper vs usable copper.
 That's how you can really know if copper - either too much, too little, or too much unbound - is a contributing factor to your child's ADHD, rage, impulsivity, and conduct disorder.

-If you don't have access to that kind of blood testing, you can use a hair test but you can not take the copper and zinc levels in hair at face value.
+If you don't have access to that kind of blood testing you can use a hair test but you can not take the copper and zinc levels excreted in hair at face value.
 You'll need the help of someone who really understands the interconnections between minerals to help you interpret a hair mineral test.

 The impact of too much copper, or copper that is not properly balanced with other minerals like zinc and iron, seems to have a significant impact on mental health.
 Enough to make it worth testing out if you're a concerned parent whose child is having a hard time tolerating life's stressors.